-Five-year-old girl raped on the grounds of US embassy in New Delhi
+5-year-old girl raped in grounds of US embassy in New Delhi

 In the wake of a brutal 2012 Delhi gang rape -- which brought worldwide condemnation and still haunts the collective memory of women in India's capital -- lawmakers passed a series of amendments to the existing rape laws.

-The amended law lengthened prison terms and introduced the death penalty in cases where the victim is younger than 12 years of age.
+The amended law lengthened prison terms and introduced the death penalty in cases in whichSir the victim is younger than 12 years of age.

 Around 100 sexual assaults are reported to police in India every day, according to the National Crime Records Bureau (NCRB), In 2017, more than 32,000 rapes were reported across the country -- but experts say the real number is likely much higher, owing to the shame attached to sexual assault and the social barriers faced by victims.